 Most common contraindications of antiplatelet agents are as follows:

 Aspirin is the most commonly used of all antiplatelet drugs, so accidental intake is common.
 The effect can be life-threatening if taken over 150 mg/kg of the body weight.
-Supportive measure to decrease the absorption of the drug can are achievable by using activated charcoal but only if administered within 4 hours of ingestion.
-The patient will need monitoring for signs and symptoms of bleeding and development of metabolic derangement such as acidosis.
-If acidosis develops, immediate dialysis is mandatory.
-There is no antidote available for most of these drugs; however, a monoclonal antibody against ticagrelor is in development, but it is not widely available yet.
+Supportive measure to decrease the absorption of the drug is achievable by using activated charcoal but only if administered within 4 hours of ingestion.
+The patient will need monitoring for signs and symptoms of bleeding and development of metabolic derangements, such as acidosis.
+If acidosis develops, immediate dialysis is indicated.

-As can be seen from the above, antiplatelet drug therapy requires an interprofessional team approach, including physicians, specialists, specialty-trained nurses, and pharmacists, all collaborating across disciplines to achieve optimal patient results.
-[Level V]
+Antiplatelet drug therapy requires an interprofessional team approach, including clinicians, specialty-trained nurses, and pharmacists, all collaborating as an interprofessional team to achieve optimal patient results.

 |||Eikelboom JW,Hirsh J,Spencer FA,Baglin TP,Weitz JI, Antiplatelet drugs: Antithrombotic Therapy and Prevention of Thrombosis, 9th ed: American College of Chest Physicians Evidence-Based Clinical Practice Guidelines.
 Chest.
 2012 Feb; [PubMed PMID: 22315278]|